Deathraymind/obsidian/pages/Security+ Week 1.md

 				- Generator after power outage
 	- ### Directive #card
 	  background-color:: purple
+	  card-last-interval:: 2.05
+	  card-repeats:: 1
+	  card-ease-factor:: 2.36
+	  card-next-schedule:: 2025-01-01T03:49:01.181Z
+	  card-last-reviewed:: 2024-12-30T02:49:01.181Z
+	  card-last-score:: 3
 		- Direct a subject towards security compliance, this is a weak security control.
 		- Examples:
 			- store all sensitive files in a protected folder
 			- create a compliance policies and procedures
 			- train users on proper security policies
 			- post a sign for authorized personnel only
+	- Whats an example of a preventative technical control? #card
+		- Firewall
+	- Whats an example of a deterrent technical control? #card
+		- Splash Screen
+	- Whats an example of a detective technical solution #card
+		- System Logs
+	- Whats an example of a corrective technical control #card
+		- Backup recovery
+	- Whats an example of a compensating technical control #card
+		- Block instead of patch
+	- Whats an example of a directive technical control #card
+		- file storage policies
+	- Whats an example of a preventative managerial control #card
+		- on board policy
+	- Whats an example of a deturent managerial control #card
+		- Demotion
+	- Whats an example of a detective managerial control #card
+		- login reports
+	- Whats an example of a corrective managerial control #card
+		- policies for reporting issues
+	- Whats an example of a compensating managerial control #card
+		- Separation of duties
+	- Whats an example of directive managerial control? #card
+		- Compliance polices
+	- Whats an example of a preventative operational control #card
+		- guard shack
+	- Whats an example of a deterrent operational control #card
+		- reception desk
+	- Whats an example of a detective operational control #card
+		- property patrols
+	- Whats an example of a corrective operational control #card
+		- contact authorties
+	- Whats an example of a compensating operational control #card
+		- require mulltiple staff security
+	- Whats an example of a directive operational control #card
+		- security policy training
+	- Whats an example of deterrent physical control #card
+		- warning signs
+	- Whats an example of a detective physical control #card
+		- motion detectors
+	- Whats an example of a corrective phyiscal control #card
+		- fire extinguisher
+	- Whats an example of a compensating phyiscal control #card
+		- power generator
+	- Whats an example of a directive phyiscal control #card
+		- Sign: Authorized personnel only
 -
 - # Video 1.2.1: CIA Triad
 	- ![image.png](../assets/image_1735446570138_0.png){:height 120, :width 133}